 Will you be working away from your overseas assignment station either temporarily or permanently?
 If yes, then this could affect entitlement to a range of allowances including Continuity of Education Allowance (CEA) and housing.
 You are strongly advised to obtain written evidence of any advice that you are given on such matters.

 Spousal employment – What are the implications for seeking employment overseas?
 Are your qualifications transferable overseas?
 How will you keep up professional registration?
 Many overseas locations have restricted employment and training opportunities.
 Consider how you plan to continue your career/training.
 Jobseeker’s Allowance can be claimed on return to the UK, but strict timescales apply.
 Spouses accompanying serving personnel overseas can obtain National Insurance credits towards State Pensions whilst overseas.
+Visit our Money Matters page for more details.

 Planning on starting or extending your family whilst overseas?
 Some locations have a non-confinement policy, so you need to do some research if this is on the agenda.